badis-saidani/EShopAngular/README.md

 # EShopAngular
-EShop web app that has admin and client side.
+EShop web app that has admin and client sides.
 Built with Angular 6, Sring Boot and JWT.

 #
 This app allows the admin to add categories of products and add items, besides to upload images and read client orders and messages.